Last Updated: March 25, 2021

 Is Syrah heavier than Cabernet?

 Both wines have full-body structure and high tannin levels, explaining the boldness in flavor and the mouth-drying texture.
 They also have thick skins, dark pigmentation, and high alcoholic strength.
-Syrah’s most intense wines came from Barossa and McLaren Vale in Australia, while heavier Cabernet wines came from California.
+Petite Sirah and Syrah’s most intense wines came from Barossa and McLaren Vale in Australia, while heavier Cabernet wines came from California.

 Which is sweeter, Syrah or Cabernet?